 Technology can also fail.
 As a result, some online qualitative approaches advocate running research with two people.
 One to manage the IT systems, and another to moderate the discussion.

 Whichever method is used there is a need for human management and analysis.
 Particularly for qualitative, where online costs can be higher than face-to-face.

 The nature of the social media, also means there is more and more data available for analysis.
 Analysis of social media big data has shown more accurate insights than conventional polls, such as on the outcomes of election results.

 New hybrids that cross the lines of traditional and digital media offer the advantages of both worlds.
 For example, Skype and Zoom are a boon for conducting remote face-to-face interviews and thus see and hear respondents.

-- Digital media is a welcome addition to the market research tool box.
+- Digital media is a welcome addition to the market research tool-box.
 It creates new ways to conduct research.
-So rather than see traditional vs. digital research methods as competitive view them as complementary.
-However, the merits of face-to-face research must be remembered.
+So rather than see traditional vs digital research methods as competitive view them as complementary.
+However, remember the merits of face-to-face research.
 Those with long memories may recall the hype surrounding internet businesses in the late 1990s, and belief that these required a new way of thinking.
-However, many failed by forgetting basic marketing principles.
+They didn’t.
+Those that failed simply forgot basic marketing principles.
 As Simon Carter said recently, “Marketers are becoming lazy by over-using social media and ignoring the skills and disciplines traditionally learned by marketers” (2).

-- The start-point for determining any research method is to start with objectives and requirements.
-Then fully assess the pros and cons of each method, to decide which is best.
+- The start-points for choosing any research method are your objectives and needs.
+Then shop around and fully assess the pros and cons of each option to decide the best.

 - Best practice marketing requires a true understanding of customers and not technology.
 As Daryl Fielding, European Marketing Chief , Kraft Foods said recently, “Marketers must remember they are talking to people”(3).
 There is a danger of technology getting in the way of understanding.
-Also, perhaps ironically to digital advocates, ethnography is essential to understand how consumers use digital media!
+Also, and perhaps ironically to digital advocates, ethnography helps understand how consumers use digital media!